 Deputy PM meets US officials, businesspeople

-VIETNAM, April 5 - WASHINGTON — Deputy Prime Minister Lê Minh Khái on Thursday held separate meetings with some US officials and businesspeople following the 2024 Vietnam Executive Leadership Programme (VELP) held in Boston, the US.
+VIETNAM, April 6 - WASHINGTON – Deputy Prime Minister Lê Minh Khái on April 4 (local time) held separate meetings with some US officials and businesspeople following the 2024 Việt Nam Executive Leadership Programme (VELP) held in Boston, the US.

+He also attended a business roundtable, and hosted receptions for John Neuffer, President and CEO of the Semiconductor Industry Association (SIA), and representatives from some US firms.

-Meeting Podesta, Khái affirmed that Việt Nam wishes to cooperate with the US to realise its climate commitments within the framework of the Just Energy Transition Partnership (JETP) and its net-zero emission target by 2050.
+Meeting Podesta, Khái affirmed that Việt Nam wishes to cooperate with the US to realise Việt Nam’s climate commitments within the framework of the Just Energy Transition Partnership (JETP) and its net-zero emission target by 2050.

 Podesta pledged that the US will further support Việt Nam’s climate efforts, especially in clean energy development and the transfer of renewable energy technology.

-The US will also continue its financial and technological assistance to Việt Nam through multilateral mechanisms, including the JETP.
+The US will also continue its financial and technological assistance to Việt Nam through multilateral mechanisms, including the JETP, he continued.

-Expressing his pleasure at the development of Việt Nam-US ties, especially in economy, trade and investment, Bernstein stressed that the US will facilitate the enhancement of bilateral cooperation in the time ahead.
+Expressing his pleasure at the development of the Việt Nam-US ties, especially in economy, trade and investment, Bernstein stressed that the US will facilitate the enhancement of the bilateral cooperation in the time ahead.

-Biswal said the DFC is working to expand its operation in Việt Nam, as recommended by President Joe Biden, adding Việt Nam is one of the leading partners of the corporation in the region and the DFC has increased its investment in the country 10-fold to US$150 million over the past time.
+Biswal said the DFC is working to expand its operation in Việt Nam, as recommended by President Joe Biden, adding Việt Nam is one of the leading partners of the corporation in the region and the DFC has increased its investment in the country from US$15 million to $750 million over the past time.

-She emphasised that many cooperation projects between DFC and Việt Nam have been implemented effectively, and promised to promote private investment in Việt Nam.
+She emphasised that many cooperation projects between DFC and Việt Nam have been implemented effectively, and promised to promote private investment in the country.

 At the roundtable, co-chaired by the US Chamber of Commerce (USCC) and the US-ASEAN Business Council (USABC) with the participation of nearly 30 leading US enterprises, Khái stressed that the comprehensive strategic partnership will facilitate US investment in Việt Nam.

-Meeting John Neuffer, President and CEO of the Semiconductor Industry Association (SIA), Khái highly valued the SIA’s efforts to boost cooperation with Việt Nam in semiconductor development, saying the country is building legal corridors to facilitate collaboration in the field with other countries, including the US.
+Meeting Neffer, Khái highly valued the SIA’s efforts to boost cooperation with Việt Nam in semiconductor development, saying the country is building legal corridors to facilitate collaboration in the field with other countries, including the US.

 He hoped that Việt Nam will create more optimal conditions for the SIA’s member companies, and committed to supporting the country in the sector in the time ahead.

-Representatives from such US businesses as Intel, Dell, Apple and Boeing shared the view that Việt Nam is among the highest potential markets in the region, saying US enterprises are increasingly interested in the country and plan long-term operation there. — VNS
+Representatives from such US businesses as Intel, Dell, Apple and Boeing shared the view that Việt Nam is among the most potential markets in the region, saying US enterprises are increasingly interested in the country, and plan long-term operation there. — VNS